 (1) Typical Project Finance Structure

 BOT projects usually include a special purpose vehicle (SPV).
 The company’s sole activity is generally carrying out the project, which involves subcontracting such as the construction contract and operations contract.
 When building new projects, it is clear that there won’t be any revenue stream generated.
 So, the debt service won’t be effective until the project is capable once it starts its operations phase.
-This shows that the trust between parties involve, taking great risks during the construction phase.
+This shows that the trust between parties involved, taking great risks during the construction phase.
 Which is why the sole revenue stream is likely under a power purchase agreement.
-And since there is limited and no recourse to the shareholders of the project, the project remains off-balance sheet.
+And since, there is limited and no recourse to the shareholders of the project, the project remains off-balance sheet.

 (2) Non-Recourse/ Limited Recourse Financing

 The difference between non-recourse financing and recourse financing is, in recourse financing, the lenders are given a full recourse to the assets or cash flow of the shareholders to repay the loan in the case of failure by the SPV.
-Once the project or the SPV fails to provide the lenders the agreed repayments, this will give the lenders the right to posses the assets and revenue of the shareholders with no limitation.
+Once the project or the SPV fails to provide the lenders the agreed repayments, this will give the lenders the right to possess the assets and revenue of the shareholders with no limitation.

-On the other hand, in project financing, it follows the non-recourse or limited financing.
+On the other hand, in project financing, it follows non-recourse or limited financing.
 The project is basically given a limited liability SPV.
 Therefore, giving the lenders a limited recourse primarily and entirely to the project’s assets, including the guarantees, bonds, and completion, in the case of project defaults.

 It is critical to take note that in non-recourse financing, there might be circumstances that will arrive in which the lenders will have opportunities to gain recourse to some or all of the shareholders’ assets.
-This is obviously a breach of contract on part of the agreement in between the parties.
+This is obviously a breach of contract on part of the agreement between the parties.
 Hence, applicable laws may restrict the extent where shareholder liability can be limited.